benjystanton/benjystanton.github.io/src/posts/2021-07-24-joining-nhs-test-and-trace.md

 ## A step up

-I feel honoured to be able to work on somethinf like this, alongside some user-centred people that I really look up to.
+I feel honoured to be able to work on something like this, alongside some user-centred people that I really look up to.

 I’m hoping some of their experience rubs off, as this role definitely feels like a step up for me.